MasWag/FalCAuN/tutorial/tutorial.md

 Then, define a verifier using them above.
-A verifier needs `MealyEquivalenceOracle`, used to check if the given system and the mealy-machine by learning do the same behavior.
+A verifier needs `MealyEquivalenceOracle`, used to check if the given system and the Mealy machine by learning do the same behavior.
 This is a part of BBC.
 In this example, the verifier below has two equivalence oracles.
 `GAEQOracle` is an equivalence oracle based on a genetic algorithm.